Trinidad, Cuba: Ultimate Travel Guide

 Visitors to Topes de Collantes can also visit the Casa Museo del Café (Coffee Museum), as the area is known for its coffee cultivation, and several coffee farms are open for visits.
 This is a great addition to any visit to the parks!

-The most popular and easiest to reach is the Salto de Caburnà (Caburnà Falls), a waterfall with a natural swimming hole at the bottom.
-The hike in is mostly downhill through the shaded forest, about an hour to an hour and a half, and back out the same way.
+The most popular (and easiest) waterfall to visit from Trinidad is the Salto de Caburní (Caburní Falls), a waterfall with a natural swimming hole at the bottom.
+The hour-long hike to the falls is mostly downhill through the shaded forest and is back out the same way.

 Salto Vegas Grandes Waterfall